Firle Place Ticket Portal

 Can I travel to Firle Place by bus?

 The 125 bus stops just off the A27 near the gate to Firle Place.
 There is no bus service on a Sunday.
-For more information about timetables visit their website
+For more information about timetables visit bustimes.org

 May we bring a picnic?

-We regret that picnics are not permitted in the grounds of Firle Place or in the park
+We regret that picnics are not permitted anywhere in the house and grounds of Firle Place or in the park.
+The tables in the tea room and on the terrace are for the use of patrons only.

 Can we walk to St Peter's Church in Firle from Firle Place?